CokieForever/RepoLite/README.md

 Which is probably what you expected.
 Note however that if you had also added changes on `T2`, they will be lost in this case.

+## Uninstallation

+Simply run `pip uninstall repolite` to uninstall the tool.

 ## Development status